Fentanyl: Overdose

 Fentanyl has started to be mixed into illicitly manufactured opioids and benzodiazepines.
 Fentanyl contamination in cocaine, methamphetamine, ketamine, MDMA, and other drugs is common.
 A kilogram of heroin laced with fentanyl may sell for more than US$100,000, but the fentanyl itself may be produced far more cheaply, for about US$6,000 per kilogram.
 While Mexico and China are the primary source countries for fentanyl and fentanyl-related substances trafficked directly into the United States, India is emerging as a source for finished fentanyl powder and fentanyl precursor chemicals.
 The United Kingdom illicit drug market is no longer reliant on China, as domestic fentanyl production is replacing imports.

 The intravenous dose causing 50% of opioid-naive experimental subjects to die is "3 mg/kg in rats, 1 mg/kg in cats, 14 mg/kg in dogs, and 0.03 mg/kg in monkeys."
-The LD_{50} in mice has been given as 6.9 mg/kg by intravenous administration, 17.5 mg/kg intraperitoneally, 27.8 mg/kg by oral administration.
+The LD_{50} in mice has been given as 6.9 mg/kg by intravenous administration, 17.5 mg/kg intraperitoneally, 27.8 mg/kg by oral administration, The safety margin (Note: Ratio of LD_{50} to ED_{50}) in rats is ~280.
 The LD_{50} in humans is unknown.

-In 2023, overdose deaths in the U.S. and Canada again reached record numbers.
-While overdoses involving fentanyl in the United States have decreased in 2024, the overall percentage of overdoses involving fentanyl has remained stable between 70% and 80% from 2021-2024.
+In 2023, overdose deaths in the US and Canada reached record numbers.
+While overdoses involving fentanyl in the United States have decreased in 2024, the overall percentage of overdoses involving fentanyl has remained stable between 70% and 80% from 2021 to 2024.
 According to a 2023 report from the United Nations Office on Drugs and Crime (UNODC), the increased numbers of deaths are not related to an increased number of users but to the lethal effects of fentanyl itself.
 In an article published by Los Alamos National Laboratory, researchers state, "Because of the very high strength of pure fentanyl powder, it's hard to dilute precisely, so small inaccuracies in weight can cause huge variation between batches, and it's all too easy for someone to get too much."

 Number of yearly U.S. opioid overdose deaths from all opioid drugs.

-Fentanyl would require a special status as it is considerably more toxic than other widely abused opioids and opiates.
-Overdose deaths in pediatric cases are also concerning.
-In a report published in JAMA Pediatrics, 37.5% of all fatal pediatric cases between 1999 and 2021 were related to fentanyl; most of the deaths were among adolescents (89.6%) and children aged 0 to 4 years (6.6%).
+In a report published in JAMA Pediatrics, 37.5% of all fatal pediatric opioid poisonings between 1999 and 2021 were related to fentanyl; most of the deaths were among adolescents (89.6%) (15–19 years) and children aged 0 to 4 years (6.6%).
 According to the UNODC, "the opioid crisis in North America is unabated, fueled by an unprecedented number of overdose deaths."